joshbegley/nyt-latest/README.md

 https://nytimes.com/aponline/2020/09/06/us/ap-us-police-shooting-wisconsin.html?searchResultPosition=7

 **States Plan for Cuts as Congress Deadlocks on More Virus Aid**\
 `Spending cuts to schools, childhood vaccinations and job-training programs.
 New taxes on millionaires, cigarettes and legalized marijuana.
-Borrowing, drawing from rainy day funds and reducing government workers' pay..`\
+Borrowing, drawing from rainy day funds and reducing government workers' pay.`\
 https://nytimes.com/aponline/2020/09/06/us/ap-us-virus-outbreak-state-budgets.html?searchResultPosition=8

 **France's Le Drian: We Must Not Let the Guard Down in Mali**\